 This is the Director's fate in Red vs. Blue, by his own request.
 Particularly poignant in that the person he asks to leave him the pistol (Agent Carolina) came there to kill him, but decided at the end that it wasn't worth it — probably in part because they werefather and daughter.

 When Erwin Rommel was implicated in the "Valkyrie" plan to assassinate Hitler, he was told that if he were to "die from his injuries" (he'd been injured by an Allied air raid) his family would be protected as the heirs to a war hero.
 Whilst he was actually left a cyanide pill and not a pistol, the principle is the same.

-Following the Night of the Long Knives, Ernst Röhm was offered this, but he apparently took too long deciding and his guards shot him instead.
+Following the Night of the Long Knives, Ernst Röhm was offered this, but he either hesitated or refused and his guards shot him instead.

 Ludwig Beck offered to commit suicide after being arrested for his role in the Valkyrie plot.
-Unfortunately subverted, since he survived the gunshot and a sergeant had to deliver a coup de grace.
+Unfortunately he survived the gunshot and a sergeant had to deliver a coup de grace.

 Thomas Baker subverted this trope while badly injured and retreating from a Japanese attack.
 He told another soldier that he was slowing down the retreat too much, so he asked to be left behind with a loaded pistol, requesting a new one because his was too damaged frommelee combat to shoot.
 He was last seen sitting against a tree, calmly holding a pistol loaded with 8 rounds.
 When they went back for his body, they found it in the same place, facing 8 dead enemy soldiers.

 In a subversion of sorts, the former Head of the Metropolitan Police (Head of the Greater London police and generally regarded as the top policeman in the UK) Sir Iain Blair was once described as the sort of man who if offered the traditional revolver and bottle of whiskey, would drink the whiskey and come out shooting.